ercanserteli/condenser/README.txt

 How to use - Simple
 -------------------
 * Unpack the archive to a folder and create a shortcut to condenser.exe if you want.
-* Drag and drop a video or a folder with videos to the executable (or its shortcut).
+* Drag and drop a video (or audio) or a folder with videos to the executable (or its shortcut).
 * If there is an ambiguity, a pop-up may ask you to make a choice.
 Answer accordingly.
 * When the processing is done, an audio file with the name "[video_name]_con.mp3" will be created next to the video.